The history of Folkwang Dance Studio

 In September 1930 Kurt Jooss was entitled the Ballet Director of the Opera in Essen.
 The „Folkwang-Tanztheater-Studio“ became the permanent Dance Ensemble at the Opera house.
-It toured under the name „Folkwang Tanzbühne“.
+It toured under the name „Folkwang Tanzbühne“ (Folkwang Dance Stage).
 1932 Kurt Jooss wins the first price in the international choreography competition in Paris with his legendary choreography „The Green Table“ and wins his worldwide fame.

 In the Autumn of the same year the company left the Opera house and continued its work under the name „Ballets Jooss“.
 1933 the work abruptly ends in Germany - Jooss refused to dismiss his Jewish colleagues and therefore had to leave Germany as quickly as possible.
 During the following years Jooss lives and works with his colleagues in Dartington Hall, England.
 The company „Ballets Jooss“ gave guest performances with great success worldwide- except in Germany.